A collaborative project of

-Travel by foot, bike or car through the Village of Southampton and stop at various locations of historical importance to Pyrrhus' life story and learn all about him.
-At the end of this tour will be our Director of Education Connor Flanagan's talk about Pyrrhus where he will go into a bit more detail on some things.
+This blog post Travel by foot, bike, or car through the Village of Southampton and stop at various locations of historical importance to Pyrrhus' life to explore his life.
+At the end of the tour, be our Director of Education Connor Flanagan's talk about Pyrrhus where he will go into a bit more detail on some things.
 Also included will be a list of sources used to produce all of this work and we are doing our best to make as many of them available as possible digitally so everyone has free and easy access to them as needed.

 The research into Pyrrhus' life and the compiling of all this information is a continual project and this page will be updated constantly with new information and material as they come to light.
 We want to extend big thank you to the following people for the work they have done, big and small, over the years to keep Pyrrhus' story alive.